 If you opt for BT’s standard broadband, you’ll get the BT Home Hub 4.
 It's perfectly adequate for the moderate-use household BT's standard broadband packages are aimed at, but it's not as fast or fancy as the BT Smart Hub.

-Enjoy free BT Sport for six months with BT Superfast Fibre
+Enjoy free BT Sport for three months with BT Superfast Fibre

-BT fibre customers get free BT Sport on BT TV for six months.
-After that it’s £3.50 a month so remember to cancel unless you want to keep watching BT Sport 1, BT Sport 2, BT Sport 3 and BT Sport ESPN, plus HD versions of each.
-The BT Sport Pack will show all 351 UEFA Champions League and UEFA Europa League games broadcast live each season, plus the Premier League, FA Cup, European Rugby Champions Cup, Ultimate Fighting Championship, MotoGP, and loads more.
+BT fibre customers get free BT Sport App for three months.
+After that it’s £9 a month so remember to cancel unless you want to keep watching BT Sport 1, BT Sport 2, BT Sport 3 and BT Sport ESPN, plus HD versions of each.
+BT Sport will show all 351 UEFA Champions League and UEFA Europa League games broadcast live each season, plus the Premier League, FA Cup, European Rugby Champions Cup, Ultimate Fighting Championship, MotoGP, and loads more.